okbob/plpgsql_check/README.md

     NOTICE:  #0 PL/pgSQL function inline_code_block line 1 at PERFORM
     DO

+Tracer can show usage of subtransaction buffer id (`nxids`).
+The displayed `tnl` number is transaction nesting level number (for plpgsql it depends on deep of blocks with exception's handlers).

 ## Using with plugin_debugger

 If you use `plugin_debugger` (plpgsql debugger) together with `plpgsql_check`, then